anuragambuja/data-engineering-snowflake/README.md

   - An account is created with the system-defined role ACCOUNTADMIN.
   - The Account URL is created using an Account Locator as an Identifier. e.g. `acme-marketing-test-account.snowflakecomputing.com`

+- Database & Schemas
+  - Databases must have a unique identifier in an account.
+Schemas must have a unique identifier in a database.
+  - A database/schema must start with an alphabetic character and cannot contain spaces or special characters unless enclosed in double quotes.
+    ```
+      CREATE DATABASE MY_DATABASE;
+      CREATE DATABASE MY_DB_CLONE CLONE MYTESTDB;
+      CREATE DATABASE MYDB1
+        AS REPLICA OF MYORG.ACCOUNT1.MYDB1
+        DATA_RETENTION_TIME_IN_DAYS = 10;
+      CREATE DATABASE SHARED_DB FROM SHARE UTT783.SHARE;

+      CREATE SCHEMA MY_SCHEMA;
+      CREATE SCHEMA MY_SCHEMA_CLONE CLONE MY_SCHEMA;
+    ```
+  - The database name and schema name together form a namespace in Snowflake.

+- Table and View
+  - Table Types:
+    - Permanent:
+      - Default table type.
+      - Exists until explicitly dropped.
+      - A permanent table can set the time travel retention period up to 90 days if we're on an enterprise edition or higher Snowflake account.
+If on the standard edition, the max is one day.
+      - Permanent tables also have access to the non-configurable period of seven days for fail-safe, in which Snowflake can restore deleted data for us.
+    - Temporary
+      - Used for transitory data.
+      - Persist for duration of a session.
+      - Temporary tables have a max time travel retention period of one day, regardless of the Snowflake edition.
+      - They also don't have a fail-safe period.
+Once a session is over, the table data cannot be recovered by Snowflake.
+    - Transient:
+      - Exists until explicitly dropped.
+      - No fail-safe period.
+    - External:
+      - Query data outside Snowflake.
+      - Read-only table.
+      - do not support time travel or fail-safe.

+  - View Types:
+    - Standard:
+      - It's an object that stores a select query definition, not any data.
+The query references a source table, and when a query is executed against the view, the data is retrieved from the source table.
+      - Does not contribute to storage cost.
+      - Used to restrict contents of a table.
+      - If source table is dropped, querying view returns error.
+    - Materialized:
+      - Stores results of a query definition and periodically refreshes it.
+Snowflake call this a pre-computer dataset.
+      - Incurs cost as a serverless feature.
+      - Used to boost performance of external tables
+    - Secure:
+      - Both standard and materialized can be secure.
+      - Underlying query definition only visible to authorized users.

 > ## User